romgere/MyExoMy/README.md

 **TODO** :

+- remove TS from vuejs app
+- use common eslint base for both Robot & ControlApp
 - Update docker / readme to not run Web GUI on Raspberry
 - handle neutral + min/max or range on each servo (steering & drive)
 - Send some usefull information from Rover (Wifi strengh, ...)